 - The Talus.
 The dome shaped lower bone of the ankle joint.

-An “ankle fracture” (broken ankle) occurs when one or both (fibula or tibia) of the bones making up the top part of the ankle joint are broken.
+An “ankle fracture” (broken ankle) occurs when one or both of the bones (fibula or tibia) making up the top part of the ankle joint are broken.
 Most commonly, this is the bone on the outside of the ankle (the fibula).

 Ankle fractures can be broadly divided into two groups:

 - Stable Ankle Fractures: The ankle joint remains intact (Figure 2)

 - Unstable Ankle Fractures: The ankle joint is displaced (Figure 3)

 Figure 2: Stable Ankle Fracture

 Most ankle fractures occur following an acute twisting injury, where the foot is planted on the ground and the body rotates around it (ex.
 Figure 4).
 When the foot is rotated outward, the bone (fibula) on the outside of the ankle (lateral aspect) is broken first.
 If the rotation continues, the structures on the inside of the ankle (medial aspect) are disrupted – either the bone (medial malleolus) is broken or the supporting ligament (deltoid ligament) is torn.
 If the foot rotates inward, the medial malleolus of the tibia can be broken first, followed by the fibula if rotation continues.
 The rotation injury may also cause tearing of the syndesmosis (the strong fibrous tissue that holds the two bones of the lower leg together at the ankle), which can lead to a fibula fracture higher up the leg.

 Figure 4: Twisting mechanism causing an Ankle Fracture